Phishing scam purports to be from OU Libraries - Please Ignore and Delete

 2014 Income Tax Forms

 The 2014 income tax season is approaching.
 Take a look at our shortcuts to some of the most common forms you need for federal, state, and city income taxes.

 Scholarship Opportunity for Undergraduates: the Frank Lepkowski Undergraduate Research in Writing Award Funded by the OUCU

-The University Libraries Undergraduate Research in Writing Award celebrates excellence in library research with a scholarship - cosponsored by Oakland University Credit Union.
-An annual prize will recognize two students who have most successfully applied information literacy skills in a paper or project.
-The first place winner will be awarded a $500 scholarship and second place wins $250 (awards will be applied directly to tuition).
+The University Libraries Frank Lepkowski Undergraduate Research in Writing Award celebrates excellence in library research with a scholarship - funded by Oakland University Credit Union.
+The award will recognize 2 students who have most successfully applied information literacy skills in a paper or project.
+First place wins $1500 and second place wins $1000 (applied directly to tuition).
 Eligible students must apply by Feb.
-21, 2014.
-Please follow the link for more information.
+21, 2015.

 New OU library history timeline